Manage users, groups, and roles with SCIM

 * **`daysActive`**: Total number of days the user has been active in the organization.

 * **`lastActiveAt`**: ISO 8601 timestamp of the user's most recent activity.
-Returns `null` if the user has never been active.
+Returns `null` if the user hasn't been active.

 The definition of "active" differs by deployment type: